ned14/nedmalloc/Readme.txt

  * Fixed lack of thread synchronisation in InitPool() causing pool corruption
  * Fixed a memory leak of thread cache contents on disabling.
 Thanks to Earl Chew for reporting this.
+ * Added a sanity check for freed blocks being valid.
+ * Reworked test.c into being a torture test.

 v1.04alpha_svn915 7th October 2006:
  * Fixed failure to unlock thread cache list if allocating a new list failed.